Noam Dar: NXT (2023–present)

 Following the closure of the NXT UK brand in September 2022, Dar, along with the Heritage Cup, went on hiatus from WWE.
 He then appeared on 4 April 2023 episode of NXT.
 Making his debut for the NXT brand, Dar appeared to seek a new challenger for his renamed NXT Heritage Cup Championship.
-Dar then made his NXT in-ring debut on 18 April episode, defeating Miles Borne in a non-title match.
+Dar then made his NXT in-ring debut on 18 April episode, defeating Myles Borne in a non-title match.
 On 16 May episode of NXT, Dragon Lee challenged Dar to a match at NXT Battleground for the Heritage Cup, which he accepted.
 At NXT Battleground on 28 May, Dar defeated Lee to retain the Heritage Cup with assistance from Jakara Jackson, Lash Legend and Oro Mensah.
 On 6 June episode of NXT during a backstage segment, Dar would accept Nathan Frazer's challenge for the Heritage Cup and introduce the group as The Meta-Four.
 The following week, it was revealed that Dar suffered a knee injury.
 Therefore, Mensah defended the Heritage Cup on Dar's behalf, but was defeated by Frazer, ending Dar's second reign at 292 days.